khanha2/elsa-coding-challenge-proposal/docs/README.md

 ### 2.2.
 Component description

 #### 2.2.1.
-Application components
+Application services

 ##### 2.2.1.1.
 API

-This component receives requests from users, including creating sessions, receiving participants' answers, and retrieving the scoreboard.
+This service receives requests from users, including creating sessions, receiving participants' answers, and retrieving the scoreboard.

 ##### 2.2.1.2.
 Notificator

-This component notifies participants and scoreboard viewers of new updates, including question results and scoreboard changes.
+This service notifies participants and scoreboard viewers of new updates, including question results and scoreboard changes.

 ##### 2.2.1.3.
 Worker

-This component serves the following purposes:
+This service serves the following purposes:

 - Evaluating participants' answers.
 - Writing participants' scores to the database.